enzo-dante/python/looping_and_lists.md

 # while loops

-while loops are more flexible than for loops since you explicitely set the start and end conditions, but they require more setup than for loops
+while loops are more flexible than for loops since you explicitly set the start and end conditions, but they require more setup than for loops

 while loops continue to execute while a certain condition is truthy